Chromico/CH340-MODULE/README.md

 This project is for a simple USB to TTL converter that has been designed to be compact.
-Gerber files are available if you want to make for yourself.
+Gerber files are available if you want to make it for yourself.